 You may have just stumbled upon your new local watering hole.
 Tallboy & Moose features a table tennis table and a plush kiddie corner, but it also has heaps of adult areas including eight craft beers on tap, takeaway growler fills and a selection of local food options that mean you never have to leave.

-Two Birds Brewery
+Two Birds Brewing

-The Nest at Two Birds Brewery is set up inside an old sheet metal factory, and features eight taps pouring the good stuff.
+The Nest at Two Birds Brewing is set up inside an old sheet metal factory and features eight taps pouring the good stuff.
 Your favourite Two Birds brews are here, both the Golden Ale and Sunset Ale are on tap, but you can also select more experimental beers like their famed Taco Ale.
 Food ranges from snacks to 'bigs', you'll find Buckwheat Pretzels and Pork Crackling on the snacks side of things, or go for something big like the Chicken Schnitzel, Corned Beef Philly Cheesesteak, or Smoked Pork Hot Dog.

 2 Brothers Brewery